ishaan812/Github-OpenAPI-Search/README.md

 2. Make sure you have Docker installed locally.
 3. Run `docker compose up`
 4. Two Containers - Elasticsearch (The database container) and an instance of the server should have started.
+5. Now to load the database with OpenAPI Files, run `python scripts/seed_script.py` from the root of the folder.
+(Takes around 2-3hrs) (More configuration of organisation list you can edit the scripts/assets/organisations1.txt, scripts/assets/organisations2.txt is for the next 1000 organisations)

 ## Setting up the server manually